xcube-dev/xcube/docs/source/generator.md

 ### Store configuration

-When using the command-line interface, a *store configuration* file may optionally be supplied

 In the command-line interface, an additional YAML or JSON file containing one or more *store configurations* may be supplied.
 A store configuration encapsulates a data store ID and an associated set of store parameters, which